 Email Set Up

-So you want to send email campaigns, huh?
-We can help you with that!
+So you want to start sending email campaigns?
+Braze Onboarding can help you with that!
 Either follow our guide below or check out our LAB course on deliverability.

 |Subdomains||This is a subdivision of a domain and typically looks like:

 IP Warming is the most important step in the email setup process.
-Though it is not your first step (it’s actually the last!), we’re calling it out here and now to let you know that you must absolutely warm up your IP address or any emails you send will be sent to spam or be subject to other send barriers.
-All of this will be for nothing!
+Though it is not your first step (it’s actually the last!), we’re calling it out here to let you know that you must absolutely warm up your IP address or any emails you send will be sent to spam or be subject to other send barriers.

-IP Warmup is when you send a relatively small number of emails out in your first batch, then slightly increase the volume in the next batch, and so on, until you reach your typical daily volume.
+IP Warmup is when you send a relatively small number of emails out in your first batch, then over time, slightly increase the volume in the following batches until you reach your typical daily volume.
 This is done at the very end of your email set up process.

 By starting with smaller volumes of email, you are establishing a level of trust with your mailbox provider, showing you are only sending emails to relevant users.